Milton Keynes Council Sustainability Strategy

 The Sustainability Strategy is in the documents section below.

 It is understood that MK citizens and organisations have great ideas of how to reduce human impact on the environment.
 By working together we can have a greater impact at a faster pace.
-There will be citizen workshops to give everyone the opportunity to help build the action plan and contribute to making Milton Keynes the world’s greenest city.

 Climate Change is likely to include the following Impacts on water: